umputun/cronn/README.md

 ### Auto-Resume details

-- each task creates a flag file named as `<ts>-<seq>.cronn` in `./resume` and removes this flag on completion.
+- each task creates a flag file named as `<ts>-<seq>.cronn` in `$CRONN_RESUME` and removes this flag on completion.
 - flag file's content is the command line for running task.
-- usually it is not necessary to map `./resume` to host's FS as we don't want it to survive container recreation.
-However, tt will survive container's restart.
+- usually it is not necessary to map `$CRONN_RESUME` to host's FS as we don't want it to survive container recreation.
+However, it will survive container's restart.
 - at the start time `cronn` will discover all flag files and will execute them sequentially in case if multiple flag files discovered.
 Note: it won't block usual, scheduled tasks and it is possible to have initial (auto-resume) task running in parallel with regular tasks.
+- old resume files (>=24h) ignored

 ## Examples